svj-aventador/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 ### Pros and Cons of Peering Configurations

-To be part of the XRP Ledger, a `rippled` server must be connected to the rest of the open peer-to-peer network.
+To be part of the SGY Ledger, a `rippled` server must be connected to the rest of the open peer-to-peer network.
 Roughly speaking, there are three categories of configurations for how a `rippled` server connects to the network:

 - Using **discovered peers**.
 The server connects to any untrusted servers it finds and stays connected as long as those servers behave appropriately.
 (For example, they don't request too much data, their network connections are stable, and they appear to be following the same [network](parallel-networks.html).)
 This is the default.
 - As a **private server using proxies** run by the same person or organization.
 The proxies are stock `rippled` servers (also connected to discovered peers) that maintain a fixed peering connection with the private server.